addyosmani/backbone-fundamentals/chapters/11-unit-testing.md

 ## Initial setup

 At their most basic, specs for Backbone views should validate that they are being correctly tied to specific DOM elements and are backed by valid data models.
-The reason to consider doing this is that failures to such specs can trip up more complex tests later on and they're fairly simple to write, given the overall value offered.
+The reason to consider doing this is that failures in such specs can trip up more complex tests later on and they're fairly simple to write, given the overall value offered.

-To help ensure a consistent testing setup for our specs, we use ```beforeEach()``` to append both an empty ```UL``` (#todoList) to the DOM and initialize a new instance of a TodoView using an empty Todo model. ```afterEach()``` is used to remove the previous #todoList  ```UL``` as well as the previous instance of the view.
+To help ensure a consistent testing setup for our specs, we use ```beforeEach()``` to append both an empty ```<ul>``` (#todoList) to the DOM and initialize a new instance of a TodoView using an empty Todo model. ```afterEach()``` is used to remove the previous #todoList  ```<ul>``` as well as the previous instance of the view.

 ```javascript
 describe('Tests for TodoView', function() {